 If SKUs are missing or do not match, Sellbrite cannot automatically link a Product to its listings, and cannot keep everything in sync.
 If you have SKUs but they don't match, you can solve this by manually linking a Product to its listings.

-2. Do your Products have the same SKUs or different SKUs across different sales channels?
+As noted above, the first thing to consider is whether your products have the same SKUs or different SKUs across different sales channels.

 Different (Mismatched) SKUs: If your listings for a Product have different SKUs per channel, this means your Product has Mismatched SKUs.
 When SKUs are mismatched, Sellbrite will think each SKU is a totally different item for sale, and won't be able to keep everything in sync.